 - Competitive Environment

-- Style Guides (incl. references to address Tone, language, colours, branding)
+- Style Guides (including references for tone, language, colors, branding)

-The creative brief is a collaboration between you and your ad agency account manager.
-The creative team should review the brief prior to formalizing it to ensure it is feasible.
+The creative brief is a collaborative effort between you and your ad agency account manager.
+Prior to finalization, it should be reviewed by the creative team to ensure feasibility and alignment with their expertise.